-The COVID-19 pandemic ravaged human society in 2019, with tens of millions dying due to infectious coronavirus disease (World Health Organization 2022).
-The world has reached a complete standstill due to the health pandemic’s tremendous loss of human life, food supply, and jobs.
+The COVID-19 pandemic ravaged human society in 2019, with tens of millions dying due to the infectious coronavirus disease (World Health Organisation 2022).
+The world has reached a complete standstill due to the health pandemicโs tremendous loss of human life, food supply, and jobs.

-Ulrich Beck’s risk society thesis offers a critical starting point for discussing new forms of risks and the ways societies tackle them.
-This paper examines the relevance of Beck’s formulation of risk society in the covid-19 pandemic.
-This paper evaluates how social media has played an essential role in forming a risk society during the COVID-19 pandemic.
+Ulrich Beckโs risk society thesis provides a critical starting point for discussing new forms of risk and the ways societies address them.
+This paper examines the relevance of Beckโs formulation of the risk society in the context of the COVID-19 pandemic.
+This paper examines the role of social media in shaping a risk society during the COVID-19 pandemic.

-The first section of this paper considers a significant scholarship on Ulrich Beck’s risk society and its interconnection with globalisation.
-The second section deals with forming a world risk society as a risk mechanism to tackle the challenge posed by the COVID-19 pandemic.
-The third section deals with social media’s role in creating a risk society.
+The first section of this paper examines significant scholarship on Ulrich Beckโs risk society and its connection to globalisation.
+The second section addresses the formation of a world risk society as a risk mechanism to address the challenges posed by the COVID-19 pandemic.
+The third section examines the role of social media in creating a risk society.

 What does Ulrich Beck Mean by Risk Society?

 Risks are defined as the probability of harm and not the harm itself.
 It is the probability that matters.
-Since the risk is seen as the “scientific realism” that needs to be studied in laboratories by scientists with their naïve understanding of the lived realities, it has been primarily left to the scientific community to define agendas and impose risk-aversive discourses.
+Since the risk is viewed as a form of โscientific realismโ that needs to be studied in laboratories by scientists with their naรฏve understanding of lived realities, it has been primarily left to the scientific community to define agendas and impose risk-averse discourses.

-These risks include climate change, health pandemics, natural calamities, technological dangers, use and abuse of nuclear energy, chemical plants, and processed food supplies.
+These risks include climate change, health pandemics, natural disasters, technological hazards, the use and abuse of nuclear energy, chemical plant accidents, and food supply chain disruptions.

-Since global issues affect people worldwide, Beck’s imperative is either “cooperate or fail”.
-In his book World At Risk, Beck notes that we must stage the reality to think of risk as an “anticipated catastrophe” that needs real solutions (Beck 2009).
-Beck notes that “globalisation; individualisation; gender revolution; underemployment; and global risks (e.g., ecological crisis and the crash of global financial markets)” are the products of modern society, which have placed individuals at more significant exposure to risk (Jarvis 2007).
+Since global issues affect people worldwide, Beckโs imperative is either โcooperate or failโ.
+In his book โWorld at Risk,โ Beck notes that we must stage reality to think of risk as an โanticipated catastropheโ that requires real solutions (Beck 2009).
+Beck notes that โglobalisation, individualisation, gender revolution, underemployment, and global risks (e.g., ecological crisis and the crash of global financial markets)โ are the products of modern society, which have placed individuals at a more significant exposure to risk (Jarvis 2007).
 Beck writes,

 A fate of endangerment has arisen in modernity, a counter-modernity that transcends all our concepts of space, time, and social differentiation.
 What yesterday was still far away will be found today and, in the future, at the front door.